mmmarinho/tro2022_adaptivecontrol/README.md

 # Example console output of the results

-Running on a 8-core Ubuntu VM.
+Running on an 8 core Ubuntu VM.

 *Not considering the setup step prints*